20 Years a Neurosurgeon

 From Do No Harm to Do Harm: A Neurosurgeon’s Path to Madness?

 Texas neurosurgeon Christopher Duntsch, was sentenced to life in prison for what headlines described as “botched’ surgery.
 I'm saddened to learn that patients suffered injury at the hands of a doctor they had trusted to help them, and by the pain and suffering of his patients, their families and friends.

 5 Lessons I Re-learned Courtesy of Ryan Lochte

 I’m pretty sure that after the dust settles, Ryan Lochte will be fine.
 Sure, he tarnished his reputation in action and words, but ultimately he fessed up to his big fish story.
-His mistake will cost him many millions of dollars of endorsement money and future earnings.
 I'm reminded of some key lessons about life.